 These are only examples, use your imagination and make sure to reward yourself for your achievements with something that’s truly rewarding to you.

-Many people fail with this one, just like the New Year’s resolutions, that so many people will make each New Year.
+Many people fail with this one, just like the New Year’s resolutions, that many will make each New Year.
 But ultimately fail in their goals; not realizing the importance, of taking it in small bites.

 Plan the work, then work the plan...